S.C. Damash Gilan: Stadium

-Traditionally, Damash Gilan plays its home games at the Shahid Dr. Azodi Stadium which has a seating capacity of 11,000.
+Traditionally, Damash Guilan plays its home games at the Shahid Dr. Azodi Stadium which has a seating capacity of 11,000.
 The stadium was opened in 1990 and is owned by the club.
 The stadium was renovated from 2009 to 2011.
 It is also the traditional home venue of the local rival Sepidrood.

 Furthermore, Damash plays some of its home games at the Sardar Jangal Stadium which has a seating capacity of 15,000.
 The stadium was opened in 2007 and is owned by Sepidrood.

 Rivalries

-El Gilano
+El Guilano

-Matches between Malavan of Bandar-e Anzali and the two teams from Rasht, Damash Gilan, and Sepidrood Rasht are known as El Gilano.
-There is a very deep rivalry and derbies are characterized by great intensity.
-The stadiums at these games are usually sold out or even overcrowded.
-There are also regular riots between the various fan groups.
-Since Damash has changed its name a few times in contrast to Sepidrood, the rivalry between Malavan and Sepidrood is a bit stronger and more traditional.
-Basically, however, football games between clubs in Northern Iran are always characterized by a lot of passion and are very important to the local population.
+Matches between Malavan of Bandar-e Anzali and the two teams from Rasht, Damash Guilan, and Sepidrood Rasht are known as El Guilano.

 Further rivalries

-Within Rasht, Damash has a minor rivalry with PAS Gilan.
-PAS Gilan was founded in 1961 and, like Damash and Sepidrood, is a traditional club in Rasht.
-However, PAS Gilan has never made it to the Persian Gulf Pro League or Azadegan League.
+Within Rasht, Damash has a minor rivalry with PAS Guilan.
 Damash then has a bigger rivalry with Nassaji Mazandaran from Qaem Shahr.
-Nassaji has the same club colors as Damash, blue and red, and has a very large fan base in the northern provinces of Iran.

 Seasons

-The table below chronicles the achievements of Damash Gilan in various competitions since 1970.
+The table below chronicles the achievements of Damash Guilan in various competitions since 1970.